Robust Task Scheduling for Heterogeneous Robot Teams under Capability Uncertainty: Related Work

 Uncertainty exists widely in the estimation of task requirements and agent capabilities.
-More recent works capture such uncertainty explicitly in their models. \cite{faruq2018simultaneous} models the agent action uncertainty during single-robot tasks in Markov decision processes (MDP).
-However, instead of modeling the joint space of multiple tasks as a large MDP through concatenation, they use linear temporal logic to describe the relationship between these task MDPs, limiting the dimensionality of the integrated problem.
-Each MDP is solved beforehand, and jointly the probability of completing the tasks is maximized.
+Some recent works capture such uncertainty explicitly in their models.
+However, the metrics they optimize do not necessarily result in a high-probability task requirement satisfaction (which is considered robust).
+For example, the work of \cite{faruq2018simultaneous} models the agent action uncertainty in Markov decision processes (MDP) and optimizes the expected objective.
 In \cite{liemhetcharat2011modeling, liemhetcharat2012weighted, ravichandar2020strata}, an agent's capabilities are represented as a Gaussian random vector where the uncertainty is captured in the distribution.
-A task requirement is then specified by the minimum value needed for each capability type.
-The work of \cite{ravichandar2020strata} then models the problem as an optimal control process (called STRATA) where they penalize the time, misplaced capabilities, and the variance of the distribution.
-However, probability, expectation, or variance are not well-justified quantitative metrics in such an optimization problem and can result in problematic solutions.
+The work of \cite{ravichandar2020strata} then penalizes the variance of the assigned agent capabilities to limit the uncertainty.
+However, expectation or variance are not well-justified quantitative metrics in such an optimization problem and can result in problematic solutions.
 For instance, if the required capability of a task is matched precisely, it is reasonable to limit the variances within a small threshold.
 However, if the team's capability surpasses the task requirement by a lot, larger variances are acceptable.
 As another example, optimizing an expected cost (average performance) can be problematic for safety-critical applications.
+In \cite{rudolph2021desperate}, the authors directly maximize the probability that enough capabilities are assigned.
+However, probability is non-convex in the decision variables, and global optima are hard to obtain for large problem cases.